 Ground rents are now effectively set at zero for new leases, but check for excessive ground rent if buying a second-hand leasehold property.
-The elimination of ground rents for new leases could create a two-tier market, making older leasehold property less attractive and more difficult to sell (the - yet to come into force - Leasehold and Freehold Reform Act 2024 will, however, allow leaseholders to obtain a 990-year lease extension and, at the same time, effectively eliminate future ground rent; but this comes with what could be a significant cost).
-The government also plans to bring in further legislation to tackle existing ground rents.
+The elimination of ground rents for new leases could create a two-tier market, making older leasehold property less attractive and more difficult to sell (however, the Leasehold and Freehold Reform Act 2024 will - when fully implemented - allow leaseholders to obtain a 990-year lease extension and, at the same time, effectively eliminate future ground rent; but this comes with what could be a significant cost).
+The government plans to tackle existing ground rents by ensuring that commonhold becomes the default tenure.